imixs/imixs-saga/imixs-microservice-registry/README.md

 The Imixs-Registry provides an API for the registration of a Imixs-Microservice.
 This allows the Imixs-Registry to automatically update the mapping table  when a new workflow service is stared or becomes unavailable.

 A new Imixs-Microservice instance can be automatically registered with the Imixs-Registry during startup.
 This prevents the need for to edit the mapping table manually at runtime.
-The service registry invokes registered workflow services periodically to verify that the service instance is healthy and available to handle requests.
 A workflow service instance periodically invokes the registration during runtime in order to prevent its registration from expiring.

 **Benefits:**